Is My Dog Crate Too Small?

 Is my dog crate too small?

 The signs that your dog crate is too small will become apparent as the dog develops.
-Because this happens gradually, its easy to miss the signs until the dog is really cramped.
+Because this happens gradually, it is easy to miss the signs until the dog is really cramped.

 The two main considerations to watch out for are headspace, and leg space.